Lleyton-Ariton/life-101/README.md

 for all rendering and graphics.
 The code was further optimized with the *jit compiler* from [*Numba*](http://numba.pydata.org/) to allow for smooth performance especially with many particles.

-The simulation starts with a given number of particles initialized at random coordinates in the environement.
+The simulation starts with a given number of particles initialized at random coordinates in the environment.
 Every particle has:

-- A positon *(x, y)*
+- A position *(x, y)*
 - An orientation &Phi;
 - A constant velocity *v*

-The constant **velocity** is the same amongst all particles in the system for a given environement.
+The constant **velocity** is the same amongst all particles in the system for a given environment.

 Every timestep, each particle will rotate by a fixed angle &alpha;

-The property that yields such inetersting behaviour is that particles are influenced by their neighbours.
+The property that yields such interesting behaviour is that particles are influenced by their neighbours.
 Every particle has a sensing circle with given radius *r*, that within that radius will count the number of other particles in both the *Left* (Top) hemisphere and *Right* (Bottom) hemisphere.
 The particle will then turn towards the hemisphere with more particles, expressed by:

 <p style="text-align: center;">sign(R<sub>t</sub>-L<sub>t</sub>) * &beta; * N<sub>t</sub></p>

 Where R<sub>t</sub> is the number of particles in the *Right* hemisphere at a given timestep, L<sub>t</sub> is the number of particles in the *Left* hemisphere at a given timestep, &beta; is a settable angle parameter and N<sub>t</sub> is the sum of particles in both *Right* and *Left* hemispheres.

-The **radius** of which a particle can sense it's surrounding neighbours is a settable parameter and consstant amongst all in the system of a given environement.
+The **radius** of which a particle can sense it's surrounding neighbours is a settable parameter and constant amongst all in the system of a given environment.

 The final motion equation of the particles is thus: